hirenanandwani/demo/README.md

     FeatureRequestApp - Contains Whole Application Code
     static - Contains sub directories (1)css (2)js
     templates - HTMTL Templates
-    scripts - Contains .sh file that should be run on the tim eof deployment on AWS EC2.
+    scripts - Contains .sh file that should be run on the time of deployment on AWS EC2.
+    Protractor - protractor files for front-end testing of application (1) conf.js (2) mytest.js

   Files -